-There are a wide selection of quality Fordingbridge Bed and Breakfasts (B&B’s) on offer; from friendly family homes, to private converted stable blocks.
+There are just a handful of quality Hythe and Waterside Bed and Breakfasts (B&B’s) on offer; from friendly family homes, to historic farmhouses.

 If you would like to advertise your Hythe or Waterside bed and breakfast (B&B) on this page please click here

 Known as the ‘Waterside Villages’, the pretty areas of Hythe, Calshot, Lepe and Eling nestle alongside the Southampton Water to offer the best of rural life and coastal activities in the New Forest.

 With humble beginnings as a modest fishing village, Hythe’s prime location on the western shores of the New Forest has seen it evolve over the years to become a bustling and popular waterside town that is packed with things to see and do.